 From 2005, I studied part-time at the Danish School of Education, Aarhus University.
 I completed the MA in Educational Sociology in early 2011, with a strong emphasis on international comparative research.
 In the process, my studies and MA dissertation benefitted from the supervision of Stavros Moutsios, Associate Professor of International Comparative Education Policy.

 From 2013, I undertook doctoral training and research at the Graduate School of Education, University of Bristol, with Professors Susan Robertson and Roger Dale as supervisors.

 I passed the viva (the PhD defence) in June 2017.

 My work has focused on education in different ways.
-After graduating as a teacher, in 2001 - 2004, I taught young migrant students who had recently arrived to Denmark.
+After graduating as a teacher in 2000, I taught in the following years young migrant students who had recently arrived to Denmark.

-In 2003-2009, the practical experiences as a teacher got me involved in professional development of teachers and R&D with a focus on language-across-the-curriculum and intercultural education.
-During this period, I was employed at the Centre for Bilingualism and Interculturality.
+In 2003, my practical experience as a teacher got me involved in professional development of teachers and R&D with a focus on language-across-the-curriculum and intercultural education.
+During this period, I was employed at the Centre for Bilingualism and Interculturality (the Centre was known as "UC2" in Denmark), where I worked until 2009.
 This Centre became part of University College UCC in the late 2000s.

 In 2010-2011, I focused on writing my MA dissertation and conducted follow-up research in England, while working as a teaching assistant in Newham, East London.

 In 2012, I worked for the European Commission's Directorate General for Education, Youth, Sport and Culture in the Analysis and Studies Unit.
 I was involved in the European Survey on Language Competences and the drafting of the EC Communication "Rethinking Education".